-Here is a tool I almost don’t even want to talk about as a “pruning” tool, because hedge shears are not used for the type of work that we typically think of as pruning.
+It's tough to talk about this tool as a “pruning” tool because hedge shears are not used for the type of work that we typically think of as pruning.
 In the right very few circumstances, hedge shears are a must-have or a convenience.
 But when used in the wrong situations and the wrong hands, the things are a tool of evil, especially the motorized gas- and electric-powered varieties.

 What Are Hedge Shears?